infinum/rails-handbook/Workflows/GIT/Pull requests.md

 This is also a good place to talk about the performance and security considerations if there are any.

 ## Default pull request reviewers
 It's a bit tedious to add the same reviewers to pull requests over and over again.
-Github allows us to set a list of default PR reviewers.
+GitHub allows us to set a list of default PR reviewers.

 A new rails project created with the [Infinum rails template](https://github.com/infinum/default_rails_template) includes a list of default pull request reviewers known as [Code Owners](https://help.github.com/en/articles/about-code-owners)).
 The list is defined in the `rails_project/.github/CODEOWNERS` file.

-When `rails new` command is run, a developer is prompted to enter a list of Github username handles that are automatically added to the file as code owners.
+When `rails new` command is run, a developer is prompted to enter a list of GitHub username handles that are automatically added to the file as code owners.